 Implementation of CEIAG

 Careers Education, Information, Advice and Guidance (CEIAG) here at Kepier is delivered through a careers education programme in school from years 7-11 and includes careers information, advice and guidance which is offered to students individually from years 8-11, both internally by the Guidance Officer and externally by a Connexions Personal Advisor for specialist and impartial guidance.
-The CEIAG curriculum is taught by the following members of staff:
+The CEIAG curriculum is taught by staff in the Culture and Wellbeing Department.

 In each Key Stage all students follow a carefully planned CEIAG programme: